-At Miracles in Action, we provide outpatient detox for alcohol and drug addiction in Burbank and at our second location in Northridge.
+At Miracles in Action, we provide outpatient detox for alcohol and drug addiction in Northridge.
 This type of detox treatment is generally recommended for individuals with mild to moderate withdrawal symptoms.
 For those with severe substance use disorders, who are more likely to experience more serious withdrawal symptoms, inpatient (or residential) detox is recommended.

 Our outpatient alcohol and drug detox program provides the safe, effective treatment you need, without requiring you to pause your life for a week or more.
 We understand that not everyone can live at a rehab center full-time.
 If our outpatient detox program is a good fit for you, we can help you get started with the process and learn what to expect.